PixarAnimationStudios/windoo/README.md

 # you can enable it
 patch.enable

-# Once your software title has at least on Requirement, and one enabled Patch, you can
+# Once your software title has at least one Requirement, and one enabled Patch, you can
 # enable it too!
 title.enable
 ```